ElliotMcGonigal/pizza-parlor/README.md

 * TDD
 ## Setup
 1. Set up a code environment.
 I use VSCode with Git Bash.
-2. Clone this repository using 'git clone TAG'
+2. Clone this repository using 'git clone https://github.com/ElliotMcGonigal/pizza-parlor'
 3. Navigate to the directory and open it in your coding environment.
 4. Launch the webpage, I use the VSCode addon Live Server to do this.
 5. Fill out the form and order your pizza.
 Have fun!